leobudima/elogii-blog/content/delivery-exceptions-meaning-how-to-handle-them.md

 * Delivery Exception: Action Required, by UPS
 * Delivery Exception: Attempted Delivery, by DHL
-* Delivery Exception: Retrieved Shipment, by FeDex
+* Delivery Exception: Retrieved Shipment, by FedEx

 However, a shipping exception’s meaning is that the package is stuck in transit, but it does not necessarily lead to a late shipment.